-- To organise Design Technology within the curriculum and to ensure progression and development. - To assist with and monitor planning and quality of delivery within the curriculum. - To assist with and monitor assessment across KS1 and KS2 - To keep well-informed of any developments within Design and Technology - To monitor and update resources
+- To organise Design Technology within the curriculum and to ensure progression and development. - To assist with and monitor planning and quality of delivery within the curriculum. - To assist with and monitor assessment across KS1 and KS2 - To assist and monitor assessment in EYFS and meeting the ELG - To keep well-informed of any developments within Design and Technology - To monitor and update resources